 I am presenting a collection of paintings depicting the rescued sea turtles at the South Carolina Aquarium Sea Turtle Hospital.
 This collection is dedicated to raising awareness of the endangerment and the threats they face everyday, as well as raise money for the sea turtle hospital.

-Ollie was rescued on Folly River immediately after being struck by a boat, and was transported to the hospital to receive treatment for his injuries within two hours of the accident.
+Ollie was rescued on Folly River in South Carolina immediately after being struck by a boat, and was transported to the sea turtle hospital to receive treatment for his injuries within two hours of the accident.
 Ollie had been struck on the top of his shell and on the top of his jaw.
 After closer examination they also found some older wounds on the rear of his shell and a severe lesion on his underside that penetrated all the way through the bone.
 He was administered fluids, pain meds, and antibiotics, and after a week of treatment he was resting comfortably.
 Thanks to the generosity of donors, Ollie was able to receive companion K-Laser therapy on his wounds, which is a non-invasive and pain-free laser treatment which expedites the healing process.
 After six months of care, Ollie was released in Florida with 52 other sea turtles.

 Jersey is a young Loggerhead turtle who was found stranded at the Oyster Creek Nuclear Power Plant in New Jersey.
 She was pulled in by the cooling canal, which isn’t a rare occurrence for sea turtles.
 Her left rear flipper wasn’t moving and she had a healed wound on her shell.
 Her thin body and low blood protein levels also indicated that she wasn’t eating properly.
 After a couple days of coaxing, the volunteers at the hospital finally got her to eat.
 Although her overall health was increasing, her rear flipper still wasn’t moving and has led to her developing scoliosis.
 Jersey was declared unreleasable and they are currently looking to move her into a permanent home.